DJviolin/LEMP/README.md

 $ rm -rf $HOME/install.sh
 ```

-The script will create the `docker-compose.yml` and `lemp.service` files inside the cloned repo.
+The script will create the `docker-compose.yml` and `lemp.service` files inside the cloned repo, which are needed for docker-compose and systemd.

 ## Usage